HoGentTIN/infra-labs/assignment/2-cfgmgmt.md

 ### Check the default configuration

 Verify the router configuration by showing an overview of the network interfaces and the routing table.
 Check the port forwarding rules on the NAT interface.
 Specifically, find on what port SSH traffic is forwarded to.
-Verify that you can log in on your router with SSH by opening a Bash terminal on your physical system and executing the following command (replace PORT by the forwarded SSH port number), and using password `cisco123!`:
+Verify that you can log in on your router with SSH by opening a Bash terminal on your physical system and executing the following command (replace PORT by the forwarded SSH port number of the VM's NAT adapter), and using password `cisco123!`:

 ```console
 $ ssh -o StrictHostKeyChecking=no -p PORT cisco@127.0.0.1